-1 When adding travel lanes to an existing median less than 48 feet, the left-shoulder Add 3.5 feet where guardrail is used. width may be less than 10 feet.
+When adding travel lanes to an existing median less than 48 feet, a design exception will be required to reduce the left-shoulder width to less than 10 feet.
+Add 3.75 feet where guardrail is used.
+SPACER PAGE 17.3 TABLES OF DESIGN CRITERIA